 SCCM Maintenance Windows Offset:

-One of the challenge ConfigMgr admin used to face when aligning patch deployment schedule with Patch Tuesday.
-Let’s say, an admin want to configure the MW on first Saturday after Patch Tuesday for pilot deployment.
+One of the challenges a ConfigMgr admin used to face when aligning the patch deployment schedule with Patch Tuesday.
+Let’s say an admin wants to configure the MW on the first Saturday after Patch Tuesday for pilot deployment.

-Set the Maintenance window to first Friday after patch Tuesday.
+Set the Maintenance window to the first Friday after patch Tuesday.

 How to Check SCCM Maintenance Windows Using ConfigMgr Report

-The SCCM report “Maintenance windows available to a specified client” provide the list of all maintenance window configured for a client.
+The SCCM report “Maintenance windows available to a specified client” provides the list of all maintenance windows configured for a client.

 How to Check SCCM Maintenance Window using SQL Query

-If you want to see the SCCM maintenance windows available for all member of a collection then you can use below SQL query.
+If you want to see the SCCM maintenance windows available for all members of a collection, then you can use below SQL query.
 You need to run the query from SQL Management Studio.
-You can also use this query to create a SCCM SSRS report.
+You can also use this query to create an SCCM SSRS report.

 select fcm.Name as 'Server Name',sw.CollectionID,col.Name as 'Collection Name',sw.Name as 'MW Name',sw.Description,sw.StartTime,sw.Duration,sw.IsEnabled from v_ServiceWindow SW inner join v_FullCollectionMembership fcm on fcm.CollectionID = sw.Collection inner join v_Collection col on col.CollectionID = sw.CollectionID